alexpavlakis/sudoku/README.md

 -   `solve`
 -   `summary`

-For example, we can convert a 9x9 matrix, with `NA` for unknown cells, convert it into a `sudoku`, and print, plot, solve, and summarise it.
+For example, we can convert a 9x9 matrix to an object of class `sudoku` and print, plot, solve, and summarise it.

 ``` r
 # Sudoku puzzle in matrix form, with NA for unknown values